-Day 2, Sat 2 Oct: after an early breakfast, we embark on a pelagic trip (weather-permitting; otherwise Cape Peninsula and False Bay birding) departing from Simonstown (where we will find African Penguin), and going 30-50 km out to sea.
+Day 2: After an early breakfast, we embark on a pelagic trip (weather-permitting; otherwise Cape Peninsula and False Bay birding) departing from Simonstown (where we will find African Penguin), and going 30-50 km out to sea.
 En route, we pass the magnificent Cape Point – really spectacular when seen from the sea.
 Our first pelagic species are usually Sooty Shearwater and White-chinned Petrel (with the occasional Spectacled Petrel), followed soon by sometimes both species of Giant Petrel.

 Further out, a minimum of four albatross species, Pintado and other petrels, several storm petrels (two species are usually common), shearwaters and many others are observed.
 We almost always find at least one trawler, and it is around these fishing boats that huge congregations of albatrosses and other seabirds create an amazing spectacle.
 We also often encounter marine mammals such as Bryde’s Whales on these pelagics.
 O/N Afton Grove B&B.